 Belviq Weight-loss Drug Cancer Lawsuit

-Drug manufacturer Eisai, along with the FDA, has issued a voluntary recall of the diet drug Belviq and long-acting Belviq XR after results of a 5-year safety study showed an increased risk of cancer in people who take the medication.
+The U.S. Food and Drug Administration has asked drug manufacturer Eisai to recall their diet drug Belviq and long-acting Belviq XR (lorcaserin) after results of a 5-year safety study showed an increased risk of cancer in people who take the medication.

 The increased risk involved multiple types of cancer including: